eldur1/erlebnis/README.md

 Beta include a improved version of the algorithm.

-- Font generation use google font library to produce more unique generation.
 - A seed system to save the generation and reuse it.
-- Randomness cursor that add the possibility to choose the level of random, It allow the user to choose the balance between chaos and order.
+- (?)
+Randomness cursor that add the possibility to choose the level of random, It allow the user to choose the balance between chaos and order.

-- For a more coherent page, the content generator create real sentences (not with real sense).
-- The layout generation is also improved with a grid system.
+(?) : Not sure about that

 ### Generation :
 - Seed